Simeon Solomon Research Archive

 December 1, 2001 Update

-Three digital images of paintings by Solomon have been added.
-Permission to make these images available on the SSRA was granted by the University of Wales, Aberystwyth.
-Two of these works, Portrait of an Italian Youth (1869) and Love Dreaming by the Sea (1871), are well known and have been reproduced elsewhere, but the third work, the painting Noon (ca. 1865), is being reproduced and made available for the first time on this web site.
+Portrait of an Italian Youth (1869) and Love Dreaming by the Sea (1871), are well known and have been reproduced elsewhere, but the third work, the painting Noon (ca. 1865), is being reproduced and made available for the first time on this web site.

 Three PDF files of secondary source material on Solomon have been added.
-These three works are from the Jewish Chronicle (1862), Temple (1897), and Binyon (1933).
+These three works are from the

-One transcribed full-text document taken from the Illustrated London News (1905) has been added.
+One transcribed full-text document taken from the

 Over the first year, NEW tags were used to identify works that did not appear in the print bibliography.
 These tags have been replaced by § tags, and the NEW tags now represent additions to the web site since the last update.